 I am a graduate student in the Department of History specializing in Southeast Asia, specifically Indonesia in the context of the Indian Ocean world.
 I study the role of mythology, performance, and the built environment in creating, transforming, and adapting cultural landscapes and in making connections with our past.
-My research fields cover insular and mainland Southeast Asia, trade and migration of the Indian Ocean, Islam, and Asian American music and dance traditions.
-I currently serve as a Teaching Assistant in the Department of History.
+My research fields cover insular and mainland Southeast Asia, trade and migration across the Indian Ocean, Southeast Asian Islam, and Asian American music and dance traditions.